Duet3D/wiki-content/User_manual/Connecting_hardware/Fans_connecting.md

 : 4-wire PWM fan and tacho
 M950 F3 C"!out5+out5.tach" ; Fan 3 uses out5, but we are using a PWM fan so the output needs to be inverted, and using out5.tach as a tacho input
+M950 F3 C"!out7+io4.in" ; 4-wire fan connected to 2-pin header on 6HC, io4.in for tacho input
 ```
 When using M950 to create a fan, the port name string may be either a single port, or two ports separated by the '+' sign.
 The second port is used to read the fan tacho. **Any CAN address at the start of the port name string applies to both port names.**